WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 ## Previous projects

-### Capacity Planning (Storage and Compute) - Professional - Data Science or Software Engineering
+### Capacity Planning (Storage and Compute) - Professional - Data Science, Full-Stack or Data Engineering
 This project looks to create models to forecast capacity and create dashboards to demonstrate current usage and help make informed decisions for storage and compute at WEHI.
 For more details see [Capacity Planning Storage and Compute project.](student-capacity-planning.md)

 ### mixOmics - Research - Data Science or Software Engineering